webmeshproj/webmeshproj.github.io/content/documentation/getting-started.md

 To run the container image, pull the latest image from the GitHub container registry.
 The examples in this guide will use the image.

+For more detailed installation instructions for the various supported platforms, see the [installation instructions](/documentation/installation-instructions/).

 ## Configuration

 Configuration can be supplied via a configuration file, environment variables, or command line flags.